kylefox/jquery-modal/README.md

 However, when this occurs, you will probably want to at least re-center the modal in the viewport:

     $.fn.modal.resize()

+# Options

+These are the supported options and their default values:

+    $.fn.modal.defaults = {
+      overlay: "#000",        // Overlay color
+      opacity: 0.75,          // Overlay opacity
+      zIndex: 1,              // Overlay z-index.
+      escapeClose: true,      // Allows the user to close the modal by pressing `ESC`
+      clickClose: true,       // Allows the user to close the modal by clicking the overlay
+      showClose: true         // Shows a (X) icon/link in the top-right corner
+      modalClass: "modal",    // CSS class added to the element being displayed in the modal.
+    };

 # Events